Iron Mountain Incorporated [IRM] stock Initiated by Barclays analyst, price target now $58

 You may access the webcast on the Investor Relations section of www.ironmountain.com under News & Events, Investor Events or by clicking here: Webcast Link.

-The stocks have a year to date performance of -14.56 percent and weekly performance of -8.76 percent.
-The stock has been moved at -3.60 percent over the last six months.
-The stock has performed -7.57 percent around the most recent 30 days and changed -20.09 percent over the most recent 3-months.
+Iron Mountain Incorporated stock has also loss -1.74% of its value over the past 7 days.
+However, IRM stock has declined by -17.91% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 5.13% and lost -11.43% year-on date.

-If compared to the average trading volume of 1.56M shares, IRM reached to a volume of 4509853 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for IRM stock reached $13.43 billion, with 290.33 million shares outstanding and 288.04 million shares in the current float.
+Compared to the average trading volume of 1.65M shares, IRM reached a trading volume of 3541940 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Iron Mountain Incorporated [IRM]: